 Here’s another “so bad it’s kinda good” movin’ pitcher.
 This video is the archetypal biker B-movie, replete with trippy synthetic sound effects when things get “heavy.”
 A cop commits rape and attempts to pin it on the motorcycle club that’s blowing through Smalltown, U.S.A.
 Terrible special effects, gratuitous nudity, and the devil’s lawn are in fair supply.
 The score was composed by a former Monkee.
 What’s not to love?
-If none of that convinces you, perhaps this will: This video has been available in its entirety on YouTube (free!) for as long as I can remember.

 Obviously this list is not a compendium.
 These are just five movies I think are too unknown, too unwatched, or too underappreciated.

 I urge you to sit down with a beer and popcorn and burn up a weekday evening or two watching motorcycle flicks.
 I also challenge you to clue in the rest of us about other unsung motorcycle motion pictures in the comments section below!
 Give me something to keep me busy this winter.
 Cabin fever strikes hard in these parts.